NuanceNetwork/Nuance/docs/miners.md

     btcli subnets show
     ```

-4. Set up your X account with the required signature
+4. Create a verification post on your X account

-    This step is crucial - validators will verify your X account using this signature.
+    This step is crucial - validators will verify your X account using this post.

-    ```python
-    # Generate your signature using Python
-    import bittensor as bt

-    # Initialize wallet
-    wallet = bt.wallet(
-        path='your_wallet_path',
-        name='your_wallet_name',
-        hotkey='your_hotkey_name'
-    )

-    # X account username to sign
-    x_account_username = 'your_x_username'

-    # Generate signature
-    signature = '0x' + wallet.hotkey.sign(x_account_username).hex()

-    # Print results
-    print(f'X Username: {x_account_username}')
-    print(f'Signature: {signature}')
+    - Ensure your X account is public and has posting activity
+    - Create a new post that **quotes** the [Nuance announcement post](https://x.com/NuanceSubnet/status/1909263356654952674)
+    - Include your hotkey address in the post text

+    Example post text:
     ```

-    Update your X account profile:
-    - Add the generated signature to your X account's description/bio
-    - Make sure your X account is public and has posting activity
+    I'm joining the Nuance Network as a miner with hotkey: 5F7nTtN...XhVVi
+    ```

+    Save the verification post ID as you'll need it for the next step.

 5. Commit your X account to the chain